BY FAITH, WE SEE AT LEAST ONE PAR COMMUNITY IN EACH PROVINCE BY 2025

 - Accepts and welcomes strangers.
 This person is hospitable.

 - Cares about your safety and security.
 This person becomes your protector.

 - Expands your connections to a network of key leaders.
 This person serves as your ‘public relations officer’.

-The person of peace who practice a set of biblical leadership ethics must also be discerned communally.
-The discernment process will be done in consultation with each province’s fellowship of pastors and Christian leaders.
+This person of peace must also be discerned communally.
+The discernment process will be done in consultation with the leaders of each province’s civil society organizations, religious groups, political fronts, business organizations, and government agencies.
 PAR Leaders are respected women- and men-of-peace who are actively modelling a person who demonstrates

 - a heart of a servant;